jbracker/polymonad-proofs/README.md

 * **`Parameterized`**:
   Formalizations of different parameterized monads.
   * `Parameterized.IndexedMonad`:
-    Formalization and proofs for indexed monads that model pre- and poststate (Hoare triples).
+    Formalization and proofs for indexed monads that model pre- and post-state (Hoare triples).
   * `Parameterized.EffectMonad`:
     Formalization of effect monads that are parameterized by a monoid (*WIP*).
 * **`Hicks`**:
   Contains a formalization of Hicks polymonads without my alteration.
   * `Hicks.Equivalency` shows that both formulations are equivalent.
-  * `Hicks.UniqueBinds` shows that bind-operations are unique in this formalization of polymonad as well.
+  * `Hicks.UniqueBinds` shows that bind-operations are unique in this formalization of polymonads as well.
 * **`MorphMonad`**:
-  These modules contain ideas about the union of standard monads to polymonads by providing lifting functions between them (*WIP*).
+  These modules contain ideas about the union of standard monads to polymonads by providing lifting functions (morphisms) between them (*WIP*).